-- fbt: The FBtype where the pin is member of. - namePin: String: It is the pin name same as in the instance or ..1999 or ..0999 for a multiple pin. - ixPin: int: The index in the array, and also the bit number in some mask bits. - kind: PinKind\FBcl (www): an enum describes the function. - mAssocEvData: long: up to 64 event or data associations.
-This is in IEC61499 the designation
+- fbt: The FBtype where the pin is member of. - namePin: String: It is the pin name same as in the instance or ..1999 or ..0999 for a multiple pin. - ixpin: int: The index in the array, and also the bit number in some mask bits. - kind: PinKind\FBcl (www): an enum describes the function. - mAssocEvData: long: up to 64 event or data associations.
+This is in IEC61499 the designation mAssocInOut: long: up to 64 input and output associations.
+This is not immediately shown in IEC61499 but can be determined.
+See also 7.2.
+FBtype kinds and their usage (due to IEC61499).
+For Standard FBlocks the output event depends on the state machine.
+Any output event which may be occure on an input event because of a state entry is contained in the mask for the input event.
+For the Standard FBlocks with a simple regular state machine the input and the output events are well associated, it is simple.
+Due to the event association also the data association are marked

 '''

 EVENT_INPUT

 step WITH x;

 .....

 VAR_INPUT

+x : REAL;

 '''